-Cooking in cast iron rocks!
+I love cooking in cast iron skillets!

 I could gush about the depth of flavor.
 I could go on and on about the perfect sear that it gives vegetables and meats.

-And I’d love to show you how easy it is to clean up when we’re done cooking.
+And I’d love to show you how easy it is to clean up after cooking.
+But first things first: seasoning cast iron is a must before you cook anything!

 Psst – If you’re just bringing your skillet out from the depths of the pots and pans drawer, you can skip this step.

-Some people might use the oven, but I like the stove top because it’s quick and easy.
+- Some people might use the oven, but I like the stovetop because it’s quick and easy.
 Plus, having it in plain sight means I won’t forget about it later.

 - While your skillet is still warm from drying on the stove, take one tablespoon of coconut oil, lard, tallow, or pure flaxseed oil (not linseed) and thoroughly coat the entire cooking surface – bottom, sides, even the lip.
+You want an oil with a high smoke point, not olive oil.

 - Once it’s nice and shiny and coated, take another paper towel (or fold the old rag) and wipe off the excess oil.
 Yep, wipe it off!
 You’ll be leaving a thin layer of fat on the skillet and it should look dull at this point.